Obesity in Pregnancy

 What you can do to have a healthy pregnancy:

 - See your healthcare provider or obstetrician regularly for prenatal care.
 Your healthcare provider will examine you and do tests to check your and your baby's health throughout your pregnancy.

 - Do not diet or try to lose weight during pregnancy.
 You need extra calories and nutrients during pregnancy.
 Eat a variety of healthy foods and take prenatal vitamins as directed to get the nutrients you need.
 Work with your healthcare provider or dietitian to develop a healthy meal plan that is right for you.

 - Ask your healthcare provider how much weight you should gain during your pregnancy.
-He or she may recommend that you gain between 11 to 20 pounds.
+Your provider may recommend that you gain 11 to 20 pounds.

 - Exercise at a safe level throughout your pregnancy.
-Ask your healthcare provider what kind of physical activities are right for you.
-He or she may recommend walking or swimming.
+Ask your healthcare provider which kinds of physical activities are right for you.
+Your provider may recommend walking or swimming.
 If you have not exercised before, you may need to start slowly and then increase the amount over time.